ESOL

 NZQA Info

-Demonstrate understanding of a spoken text on a familiar topic (EL)
+Listen to and understand an English language spoken text on a familiar topic

 Level: 3